linuxkit/linuxkit/docs/packages.md

 All calculated build args are prefixed with `@lkt:`.

-* `@lkt:pkg:<path>` - the linuxkit package hash of the path, as determined by `linuxkit pkg show-tag <path>`.
+* `VAR=@lkt:pkg:<path>` - the linuxkit package hash of the path, as determined by `linuxkit pkg show-tag <path>`.
 The `<path>` can be absolute, or if provided as a relative path, it is relative to the working directory of the file.
 For example, if provided in the `buildArgs` section of `build.yml`, it is relative to the package directory; if provided in `--build-arg-file <file>`, it is relative to the directory in which <file> exists.

 For example: